-As you can see, the side effects of Mebeverine are generally mild and are nothing to be worried about.
-They should pass quickly once your body gets used to this medicine.
+The side effects of Mebeverine are generally mild, and you needn’t be worried about them.
+They should clear up quickly once your body gets used to the medication and your symptoms settle.

-Some people may get a mild, itchy rash, swelling or inflamed skin when they use Mebeverine.
-This is a mild allergic reaction and generally isn’t serious — you can take an antihistamine to help ease these allergic symptoms.
-If you experience an allergic reaction that is more extreme, then you should seek medical attention immediately.
+Some people may get mild itchy rashes, swelling or inflamed skin when they use Mebeverine.
+Those side effects indicate mild allergic reactions which don’t present any danger: if the symptoms prove highly unpleasant, antihistamines can effectively ease them.
+If you experience a more extreme allergic reaction, though, you should seek medical attention immediately.

-Everyone’s bodies are different, which means that it is possible to react to the same medicine in many different ways.
-However, there are some Mebeverine side effects which are more common than others (although these are still rare).
+Everyone’s body is unique, which means that one medicine in wide use can produce many different reactions, but commonalities mean that some Mebeverine side effects are more common than others (although these are still rare).

-If you are concerned about any Mebeverine side effects at all, or your symptoms persist or get worse, seek medical advice.
+If you’re concerned about any Mebeverine side effects at all, or your symptoms persist or get worse, seek advice from relevant healthcare professionals.

-You should not take Mebeverine tablets (or Mebeverine in any other form) if you know you are allergic to mebeverine hydrochloride or any of the other ingredients in Mebeverine.
+You mustn’t take Mebeverine tablets (or Mebeverine in any other form) if you know you’re allergic to mebeverine hydrochloride or any of the other ingredients in Mebeverine.
 You can find a list of ingredients on our Mebeverine dosage page or in the patient information leaflet.

 These are the symptoms and signs that indicate a serious allergic reaction: